alfredbaudisch/alfredbaudisch.com/content/experiments/exploring-making-nintendo-64-graphics-n64/logs/2025-11-20-banjo-kazooie-n64-environments-and-levels-texture-blending-and-vertex-color-usage.md

 <figure class="wp-block-image">
   <a href="/media/wp-content/2025/11/n64-banjoenvironment-03-BanjoKazooie-DisabledVertexColors.jpeg"><img src="/media/wp-content/2025/11/n64-banjoenvironment-03-BanjoKazooie-DisabledVertexColors-1024x576.jpeg" alt="" loading="lazy"></a>
-  <figcaption>Banjo Kazooie’s Spiral Mountain, vertex colors disabled.
+  <figcaption>Banjo Kazooie's Spiral Mountain, vertex colors disabled.
 You can see the texture blending between the road, the terrain and the farm plot is gone.
 The path (which is also painted with vertex colors) is also gone.</figcaption>
 </figure>

 [noclip.website](https://noclip.website/#bk/01;ShareData=ASKuP9oEUGUFA+H9u^1eWmP;{QUSUaUnOqPUms{KV^ky]UgFD+UOsHx9h_gu+^) allows inspecting the vertex color alpha.
 This is what it looks like for the same scene: